-The Central Marine Research Institute has claimed that it has developed a nutraceutical product from select seaweeds that boosts innate immunity against post-Covid complications.
-Named as 'CadalminTM Immunalgin' extract (CadalminTM IMe), the product also has antiviral properties against the delta variant of SARS CoV-2 virus, the ICAR-Central Marine Fisheries Research Institute (CMFRI) said in a statement here on July 24.
+Kochi: In continuation of its major research works on developing natural remedies from marine organisms against various lifestyle diseases, the Central Marine Fisheries Research Institute (ICAR-CMFRI) has come up with a nutraceutical product from select seaweeds to boost the innate immunity related to post-Covid complications.
+Named as 'CadalminTM Immunalgin' extract (CadalminTM IMe), the product also has antiviral properties against the delta variant of SARS CoV-

+2 virus, the CMFRI said in a statement here on Monday.